 P.J: The music scene in Glasgow is great!
 It’s like living in Scott Pilgrim Versus The World!
 You could see a band every night if you wanted to – and I come pretty close.
 Broadcast, Nice and Sleazies and Glad Cafe are must-visits.

 R.O: I’m loving the photo shoot you’ve done for the EP, it’s got a nostalgic feel to it.
 Where is the location?

 P.J: Thanks!
 The location is the Mitchell Library, which is a huge building in Glasgow and one of my favourite places in the world.
 It was so much fun sneaking around and whispering when the librarians weren’t looking.
 The building has grand Victorian parts but we concentrated on the kitsch 19070s carpets; it’s very Wes Anderson.

-Teleshopping will be released onto a limited run of cassette tapes in early June.
-In the meantime, follow Peter on Soundcloud and Instagram below.
+Teleshopping was released onto a limited run of cassette tapes in early June.
+Follow Peter on Spotify, YouTube, and Instagram.